|Join the UUMA: Select Your Member Type|

-Membership in the UUMA is open to those in ministerial fellowship with the Unitarian Universalist Association of Congregations (UUA) and those in candidate status with the UUA's Ministerial Fellowship Committee.
+Membership in the UUMA is open to those in ministerial fellowship with the Unitarian Universalist Association of Congregations (UUA) and those in aspirant or candidate status with the UUA's Ministerial Fellowship Committee.
 Acceptance in the UUMA Acceptance of membership in the Unitarian Universalist Ministers Association entails agreement by the member to abide by the UUMA’s Constitution & Bylaws and Code of Professional Practice which can be found here.

 You may also submit your application by mail.
 Click here to download a membership application (PDF).
 Descriptions of the current membership categories and dues amounts follow.